 - Some low-end devices have 340 x 320 pixels and these are called LDPI.

-If you install boot animation made for a lower resolution device will run fine on a high-resolution one but it will be centered on the screen, with the extra screen space around it not being used.
+If you install boot animation made for a lower resolution device will run fine on a high-resolution one but it will be centred on the screen, with the extra screen space around it not being used.

 Using a high-resolution boot animation on a low-resolution device will result in the boot animation not fully displaying on the screen, with its outer parts being cut-off due to being outside the screen’s bounds.

-Why Do you Need to change your Boot Animation?
+Why Do You Need to change your Boot Animation?

 It feels boring to view the same old animation- provided by your phone’s manufacturer- when booting your phone, isn’t it?
 I used to hate mine until I found out a new trick that gives you the power to choose the animation that appears on the boot screen.
 This new animation you chose does not come with your phone; you create it and customize to make sure that you enjoy looking at your phone’s boot screen.